T-Troll/alienfx-tools/README.md

 AWCC is not needed anymore - here are light weighted tools for Alienware systems lights, fans, power profile control:
 - [AlienFX Control](/Doc/alienfx-gui.md) - AWCC alternative in 500kb.
 You can control your system lights (including hardware and software effects such as system parameters monitoring, ambient lights, sound haptic), fans, temperatures, power settings, and a lot more.
 - [AlienFX-CLI](/Doc/alienfx-cli.md) - Make changes and check status of your AlienFX lights from the CLI (command-line interface).
 - [LightFX](/Doc/LightFX.md) - Dell LightFX library emulator.
-Support all Dell's API functions using my low-level SDK.
+Supports all Dell's API functions using my low-level SDK.
 It can be used for any LightFX/AlienFX-compatible game.
-- [AlienFX-Probe](/Doc/alienfx-probe.md) - CLI application to probe devices and lights and name them for use in other applications.
+- [AlienFX-Probe](/Doc/alienfx-probe.md) - CLI application to probe devices and lights, naming them for use in other applications.
 - [AlienFan GUI control](/Doc/alienfan-gui.md) - simple fan and power control utility.
-Set your fan parameters according to any system temperature sensor, switch system power modes.
+Set your fan parameters according to any system temperature sensor, switch system power modes, etc.
 - [AlienFan-CLI](/Doc/alienfan-cli.md) - Command-line interface tool for control fans (and lights for some systems) as well as some power settings from the command line.
 - [AlienFan-Overboost](/Doc/alienfan-overboost.md) - CLI tool for manual/automatic fan overboost (set higher RPM that BIOS suggest).

 ## How does it work?

-Light control tools work with USB/ACPI hardware devices directly, it doesn't require some other tools/drivers installed.
+Light control tools work with USB/ACPI hardware devices directly, not requiring the installation of other tools/drivers.

 - It's way faster.
 For older systems, the change rate can be up to 20cps, for modern up to 120cps.
 - It's flexible.
-I can use some uncommon calls to set a wider range of effects and modes.
+I can use uncommon calls to set a wider range of effects and modes.
 - Group lights, create light/fan Profiles for different situations, switch them by running games/applications.

 For fan/power controls, instead of many other fan control tools, like `SpeedFan`, `HWINFO` or `Dell Fan Control`, this tool does not use direct EC (Embed controller) access and data modification.
-It utilizes proprietary Alienware function calls inside ACPI BIOS (the same as AWCC).
+It utilizes proprietary Alienware function calls inside ACPI BIOS (the same used by AWCC).
-- It's safer - BIOS still monitors fans and has no risk fans will be stopped at full load.
+- It's safer - BIOS still monitors fans and has no risk.
+Fans will stop at full load.
-- It's more universal - Most Alienware systems have the same interface.
+- It's universal - Most Alienware systems have the same interface.
 - In some cases, this is the only way - for example, Alienware m15/m17R1 does not have EC control at all.

 ## Disclaimer

 Starting from the release 4.2.1, **Antiviruses can detect virus into project package**.
-It's not a virus, in fact, but the kernel hack for load driver.
+It's not a virus but a kernel hack to load the driver.
 You should add `HwAcc.sys`, `kdl.dll`, and `drv64.dll` into the antivirus exception list or do not use fan control (light control will work without these files).

 ## Requirements
-- Alienware light device/Alienware ACPI BIOS (for fan control) present into the system and have USB HID driver active (`alienfx-cli` can work even if the device is not found, but if Dell LightFX is present in the system).
+- Alienware light device/Alienware ACPI BIOS (for fan control) present into the system and have USB HID driver active (`alienfx-cli` can work even with missing devices, Dell LightFX just needs to be present in the system).
 - Windows 10 v1903 or later (binary files for 64-bit only, but you can compile the project for 32-bit as well).
 - `alienfan-gui`, `-cli` and `-overboost` always require Administrator rights to work (for communication with hardware).
 - `alienfx-gui` require Administrator rights in some cases: